Rule XI. Disciplinary Proceedings

 (7) To file with the Court and the Board certificates of convictions of attorneys convicted of crimes, and certified copies of disciplinary orders concerning attorneys issued in other jurisdictions.

-(8) To submit to the Court at regular intervals, at least twice a year, a list of cases resulting in informal admonitions by Bar Counsel or reprimands by the Board.
+(8) To submit to the Court at regular intervals, at least twice a year, a list of cases resulting in informal admonitions by Disciplinary Counsel or reprimands by the Board.

 (b) Prohibition of private practice.
-Bar Counsel shall not engage in the private practice of law, except that the Board may authorize a reasonable period of transition after appointment.
+Disciplinary Counsel shall not engage in the private practice of law, except that the Board may authorize a reasonable period of transition after appointment.

 Section 7.
 The Executive Attorney